gauntface/gauntface.com/content/blog/2020/gauntface.com-version-2020.md

 ---
 title: "New version of gauntface.com"
 excerpt: "An updated version of gauntface.com means a new blog post.
-This will include Hugo, AWS, GitHub actions and a Go program."
+This will include Hugo, AWS, GitHub actions, and a Go program."
 mainImage: "/images/blog/2020/2020-05-01/begin-cup.jpg"
-mainImageAlt: "Clouds over a flourescent blue sea"
+mainImageAlt: Coffee cup with "begin" written on it.
 date: "2020-05-01T12:00:00-07:00"
 updatedOn: "2020-05-01T12:00:00-07:00"
 ---